sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Later on in the workshop you will make changes to the code and see the changes take effect in OpenShift.

-`Before moving onto the next section, ensure you have made of note of the URL for your Gitea repository.
+`Before moving onto the next section, ensure you have made a note of the URL for your Gitea repository.
 It will be needed later!`

 ## Create a new Project